 Collaborating partners and guest visits to UiT

-UiT wants to welcome partners, guests or others who want to become better acquainted with the institution, study programs and academic environments in a good manner.
+UiT welcomes partners, guests or others who want to become better acquainted with the institution, study programs and academic environment!

 Some partners visit UiT with well-defined tasks, take part in UiT research and education, and have a clear need for access to UiT's resources.

-As for other categories of visitors, there may be uncertainty regarding their rights and obligations, and UiT's responsibility in relation to them.
+Other visitors may want to clarify their rights and obligations, and UiT's responsibility in relation to them.

 Basically, a guest not registered at UiT is a person for whom UiT as an institution is not responsible.
 This means initially that a guest may not claim the right to access to basic IT services (login to computers, e-mail, storage of data, printing, etc.), access to buildings and laboratories.
 However, the faculty- and department receiving the guest may approve and allocate rights by that the receiving department has the hosting function.

-The Head of the department handles the administrative hosting, when needed in collaboration with the inviting research unit.
+The head of the department handles the administrative hosting, in collaboration with the inviting research unit where necessary.

 The main administrative tasks will be clarification of:

-The guest is responsible for matters outside the work situation, e.g. housing.
-This corresponds with how UiT employees behave when travelling.
+The guest is responsible for matters outside the work situation, like accommodation.